Nuclear Surface Warfare Officer transitioning into cybersecurity

 Home lab architecture

-A VMware-based enterprise-style lab with Active Directory, Windows endpoints, Linux, Splunk, pfSense, and Wazuh.
+A VMware-based enterprise-style lab with Active Directory, Windows endpoints, Wazuh, and Sysmon instrumentation.

 Diagram of the detection engineering telemetry and alert pipeline